 Providers don’t tend to charge excess data fees if you go over your monthly data allowance.
 What happens instead is your maximum connection speed is slowed down until your next monthly billing cycle kicks in.
 How much your connection is slowed will be determined by your provider, but it may be up to 50 or 100 times slower, depending on which NBN plan you have.

 The rise of the Internet of Things has led to a trend of automated internet functions that, while convenient, can invisibly chew into extra megabytes or even gigabytes of data every month.
 Here are a few quick tips for lowering data usage.

-- For music-streaming services like Spotify, you can adjust the streaming quality options to use less data, where lower equates to less data used.
+For music streaming services like Spotify, you can adjust the streaming quality options to use less data, where lower equates to less data used.
 An ‘automatic’ setting will match quality to your connection speed which, for music, is likely going to be the highest bitrate quality.
-Spotify, for instance, also lets you shift between low, normal, high and, for premium customers, very high presets, each of which incrementally use more data per hour.
+Spotify, for instance, also lets you shift between low, normal, high and, for premium customers, very high presets, each of which incrementally uses more data per hour.